Donic Original No. 1 Senso

 April 6, 2025

-Donic Ovtcharov No. 1 Senso with a new name.
+Donic Ovtcharov No. 1 Senso with a new name, so you can find previous reviews with that name from Revspin.
 Reportedly designed by Dima before he moved to Butterfly, but I've never seen him play with this in tournaments.
 There is a 15-minute video on YouTube where Ovtcharov practices with this and talks about the blades's features.
 Inner carbon (acryl).
-84g, 159,5 x 150 mm & 5.9 mm.
+Weight varies from 80 to 90 grams.
+I asked for the lightest one available on Tabletennis11 and got 84g.
+159,5 x 150 mm & 5.9 mm.
 Frequency 1378 Hz so this is Off-/Off.
-The hollow senso handle is thinner than usual, so dont buy it if you have big hands.
-Never tried DHS Hurricane Long 5 so I cant tell if this is a clone or if the top ply really is limba instead of ayous etc. I'm an intermediate player so I put 47.5 degree Andro Hexer Powergrip 2.1 mm on both sides.
+The handle is much thinner than usual, so dont buy this if you have big hands.
+Never tried DHS Hurricane Long 5 so I cant tell if this is a clone or if the top ply really is limba instead of ayous.
+I'm an intermediate player so I put 47.5 degree Andro Hexer Powergrip 2.1 mm on both sides.
 The combination feels perfect for my level.
-The racket is intended for semi-pros/pros and I believe the flexibility suits them even better with harder rubbers.
-Donic rank this as stiff but it feels pretty flexible.
-I will edit this review after I have played with the blade longer.
-First impression is that the control is incredible and the sweet spot is huge.
+The blade is intended for semi-pros/pros and I believe the flexibility suits them even better with harder rubbers.
+Donic ranks this as stiff but it is not.
+It is more flexible than, for example, Koki Niwa Wood.
+The control is incredible and the sweet spot is huge.
 Not particularly fast blade but the spin properties and especially good control compensate for that lack.
+I can't imagine a better inner carbon blade for an intermediate player though Tibhar Shang Kun Hybrid AC is pretty close.
+This hollow "senso" handle is just so great.
+It makes the racket light enough to use heavier rubbers, but the best part is that it is so head-heavy that when I switch from backhand to forehand, the racket is always at just the right angle for a counterattack.